Cuba - Cayo Largo Resort

 U.S. anglers can now fish in Cuba.
 Fly fishing in Cuba is far different from other destinations in the Caribbean.
 Cuba has protected these pristine areas as National Marine Parks.
 No commercial fishing is allowed other than for lobster.
-Cayo Largo is a small island belonging to Cuba, in the Caribbean Sea; and is no more than 16-miles long and 1.9-miles wide.
-Cayo Largo is the best location in the world for finding big permit.
+Cayo Largo is a small island belonging to Cuba, in the Caribbean Sea, and is no more than 16-miles long and 1.9-miles wide.
+Avalon has been the exclusive fishing operation at Cayo Largo since 2008.

 Fishing Cayo Largo

-This scenario presents its own set of challenges because bonefish will often take the fly before the permit
+This scenario presents its own set of challenges.
+Unless the fly is cast to just the right location, bonefish will often take the fly before the permit

 The best locations in Cuba to consistently find permit are here and Jardines de la Reina.

 Tarpon: Large number of tarpon or sabalo, as they are known in Cuba, are resident year-round in Cayo Largo’s tidal channels and flats, with migrating fish showing up in April until August.
 Here, tarpon average 15-to 30-pounds, but fish up to 120-pounds have been caught over the past seasons.
 Tarpon fishing is year-round here.
 But your best chance at tarpon over 50-pounds is from March to August.

 Bonefish: Available year-round at all Avalon operations, bonefish are the most abundant and popular of the flat species and average about six pounds.
 Larger bones are landed, especially in the winter months.